-- 1. The beneficiary has complete paralysis of the lower extremities; - 2.
-When there is no expected improvement in mobility or maintenance of function; - 3.
-The anticipated functional benefits of standing can be achieved through less-costly alternatives; - 4.
+- 1. Beneficiary has complete paralysis of the lower extremities; - 2.
+There is no expected improvement in mobility or maintenance of function; - 3.
+Anticipated functional benefits of standing can be achieved through less-costly alternatives; - 4.
 Mobile (dynamic) stander either self-propelled standers or standers with powered mobility; - 5.
-Active stander allows movement of the arms and legs in a standing position;
+Active stander allows movement of the arms and legs in a standing position; - 6.
+In beneficiaries with syncope, orthostatic hypotension, postural tachycardia syndrome, osteogenesis imperfecta, osteoporosis, and other brittle bone diseases, and hip subluxation; - 7.
+Beneficiary with hip and knee flexion contractures of more than 20 degrees; and - 8.
+Beneficiary who has a gait trainer or ambulatory device.

-CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.2: SPECIFIC COVERAGE CRITERIAPAGE(S) 9
+CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.2: SPECIFIC COVERAGE CRITERIAPAGE(S) 10